Cat-The-Developer-2/cli-ai/readme.md

 # CLI AI: Offline Terminal Chatbot Powered by Local LLM

-A blazing-fast, privacy-friendly AI chatbot and file summarizer that runs fully offline on your terminal using the lightweight SmolLM2-135M-Instruct model.
+A blazing-fast, privacy-friendly AI chatbot that runs fully offline on your terminal using the lightweight SmolLM2-135M-Instruct model.

 No APIs.
 No rate limits.
 No GPU required.